Consensys/qubernetes/README.md

 ....

 # connnect to the running transaction manager on node1 (quorum-node1-deployment-57b6588b6b-5tqdr).
-# assuming tessera was deployed as the transaction manger.
+# assuming tessera was deployed as the transaction manager.
 $> ./connect.sh node1 tessera
 connecting to POD [quorum-node1-deployment-676684fddf-9gwxk] / >